eth-ait/4d-dress/README.md

 ```
 python 4dhumanparsing/multi_surface_parsing.py --subj 00135  --outfit Inner --seq Take1 --new_label sock
 ```
-While, tracking and parsing small regions like sock and belt may need more manual rectification efforts.
+Tracking and parsing small regions like socks and belts may need more manual rectification efforts.

 ## 4D Human Parsing on Other Datasets
 You can apply our 4D human parsing method on other 4D human datasets, like BUFF, X-Humans, and Actors-HQ.